The Ultimate Guide to Managing Variable Consumption Goods in Manufacturing

 1. Kanban Systems: Brilliantly Simple, Brilliantly Effective

 Kanban systems are like that reliable friend who always has your back when managing variable consumption goods.
-This visual approach uses cards or bins to signal when replenishment is needed, creating a pull-based system that responds to actual usage instead of wild guesses disguised as forecasts.
+This visual approach uses cards or bins to signal when material replenishment is needed, creating a pull-based system that responds to actual usage instead of wild guesses disguised as forecasts.

-For items like abrasives or welding supplies, a two-bin system is almost magical in its simplicity.
+For items like abrasives or welding supplies, a two-bin kanban system is almost magical in its simplicity.
 When one bin empties, it triggers a reorder while the second bin keeps you running until fresh supplies arrive.
 The beauty of this approach:

 • No more complex forecasting headaches